How the NYC mass shooting unfolded: Shane Tamura’s cross-country drive to carnage at NFL office tower

 Tamura “appeared to have gone to the wrong [elevator bank]” and that is how he ended up on the floor of Rudin Management, Adams said.

-Recent Cornell graduate Julia Hyman was the fourth victim in the massacre and was working as an associate for the company, according to the New York Post.
+Recent Cornell graduate Julia Hyman was the fourth victim in the massacre and was working as an associate for the company, the university confirmed in a statement.

 “He goes up to the 33rd floor and begins to walk the floor, firing rounds as he traveled,” Tisch said, confirming that he killed one person who worked on that level.